Quail can be kept as pets?

 Food and water

 You need to give them freeze-dried mealworms, too.
 They love those.
 You can find them in the wild bird seed section of most stores.
-You can hand-feed them mealworms so they become tamer about people, or just toss a few into the food bowl once a day.
+Hand-feed them mealworms so they become tamer around people.
+Just toss a few into the food bowl once a day.

 You may be wondering about the possibility of free-range coturnix quail, but this is really not a good idea.
 These birds are seriously domesticated and haven’t a clue as to how to survive outside a cage.
-They will walk right into a predator’s mouth and unlike chickens, they don’t seem to understand they are supposed to come back to the coop at night and you will never see them again.
+They will walk right into a predator’s mouth.
+Unlike chickens, they don’t seem to understand they are supposed to come back to the coop at night.
+You will never see them again.

 Where to get pet quail

-Most people who keep quail eventually end up ordering hatching eggs and hatching out chicks, but that requires specialized equipment like an incubator and a brooder and is a whole other topic.
-Your best bet is to ask if your local farm store will get you some chicks or you can simply mail-order some young birds.
-Many breeders and companies you can find online will happily ship you a few live birds of the strain and color of your choosing.
+Most people who keep quail eventually end up ordering hatching eggs and hatching out chicks.
+But that requires specialized equipment like an incubator and a brooder and is a whole other topic.
+Your best bet is to ask if your local farm store will get you some chicks.
+Or you can simply mail-order some young birds.
+Many breeders and companies you can find online will happily ship you a few live birds of of your choosing.